Steffengra/2301_SchedulingDemo/README.md

 currently sum rate, fairness, ambulance timeouts, and mixed performance, by intelligent resource scheduling.
 There is also a countdown challenge mode.

+The relevant file to start the GUI demo is `src/analysis/gui.py`
 ### How does it work?
 - Users want x number of resources -> allocating more than that has no benefit
 - Users have a channel strength -> One resource at better channel leads to more "throughput"